phildavis17/json_memoize/readme.md

 # JSON Memoize

 ## What is this?
-json_memoize is a straightforward tool for light-duty persistent memoization, created with APIs in mind.
+json_memoize is a straightforward tool for light-duty persistent memoization, created with API calls in mind.
 It stores the arguments passed to a function and that function call's returned value in a dict, and writes that dict's contents to disk in a .json file.

 **Arguments at a glance**
 - `max_age` - sets the maximum allowed age in seconds before a cached entry is considered invalid.